cancerit/alleleCount/nf_allelecount/readme.md

 `nextflow run allelecount.nf`

-Pass inputs and options to allelecounter via `user_args.config`.
+Pass inputs and options to alleleCount via `user_args.config`.
 Also includes relevant runtime options for singularity.

+See alleleCount documentation for further information